liferay/liferay-docs/discover/portal/articles/02-web-content-management/06-web-content-management-summary.markdown

 processes for different sites as well as for different kinds of content within a site.
-We'll examine sites in more detail in the [Advanced Web Content Management](/discover/portal/-/knowledge_base/6-2/advanced-web-content-management) section.
+We'll examine sites in more detail in the [Advanced Web Content Management](/discover/portal/-/knowledge_base/6-2/advanced-web-content-management) chapter.
 We'll also cover some more advanced web content management tools such as web content structures and templates, page templates and site templates, staging, and mobile device rules.